 But you, when you pray, enter into your inner room, and having shut your door, pray to your Father who is in secret, and your Father who sees in secret will reward you openly.
 In praying, don't use vain repetitions, as the Gentiles do; for they think that they will be heard for their much speaking.
-Matthew 6:6 WEB
+Matthew 6:6-7 WEB.

-My friend had no idea that the answer to his prayer was waiting for him just inside of the church door.
-I went to seminary with this brother who was praying for a wife.
-One night he poured out his heart to God and he prayed:
+My friend had no idea that the answer to his prayer was waiting for him just inside the church door.
+I went to seminary with a brother who was praying for a wife.
+He told me one night that he had poured out his heart to God about his loneliness.
+He prayed:

-'Lord I'm lonely, I just want someone to hug me, to kiss me, to tell me that they love me.'
+"Lord, I'm lonely.
+I just want someone to hug me, kiss me, and tell me they love me."

-When he went to church that Sunday, the big hairy pastor met him at the door and hugged him, kissed him on the cheek, and told him that he loved him.
-My friend told me later that at that moment he thought: 'I need to be more specific in my prayers.'
+When he went to church that Sunday morning, the burly, hairy pastor met him at the front door, hugged him, kissed him on the cheek, and told him that he loved him.
+My friend said that as this was happening, he thought, "I need to be more specific in my prayers."

-The Lord had given him exactly what he had prayed for, but it was not delivered in the package that he had envisioned.
-He adjusted his prayers to include a wife, and soon a lovely young woman joined that church.
-They hit it right off and today they are married.
-His prayers were answered, both of them.
+The Lord had given him exactly what he had prayed for, but it wasn't delivered in the package he had envisioned.
+He learned to adjust his prayers to include a wife, and a lovely young woman soon joined that church.
+They hit it right off, and today they are married.
+God answered both of His prayers.

 When you pray, tell the Lord exactly what you mean and be specific.
 It is a personal relationship that we have with Him.
-Don't assume that He already knows it, and because of that it will happen.
+Don't assume that because He already knows it will happen.
 God knows everything, but everything doesn't happen.
 You have a part in this, and you actually need to pray the words.
-That is why it is called praying.
-James said that we have not, because we ask not.
+That's why it is called praying.
+James said we do not have because we do not ask (James 4:2).

 Read more at: www.refreshinghope.org